 About 70 survivors from the ferry visit Danwon High School in Ansan

 The school sent 325 students on a field trip; scores have died at sea

-South Korean president apologizes for response to ferry sinking
+South Korea's president apologizes for the initial response to the ferry sinking

-"I am losing sleep as there is no news about saving more lives and because there are many families who don't know whether their loved ones are dead or alive still," the president said.
+“I am losing sleep as there is no news about saving more lives and because there are many families who don’t know whether their loved ones are dead or alive still,” President Park Geun-hye said Tuesday.